LAST UPDATED: 5/4/23 – Tips for Taking Pictures in Low Light

 Using a Flash

-One of the most tried-and-true ways of compensating for low light when taking pictures is to use a flash.
+One of the most tried-and-true tips for taking pictures in low light is to use a flash.
 A flash will create light just before exposure, thus allowing your camera to take pictures in low light conditions that it otherwise would not be able to.

 While the use of a flash is a great way to overcome low light conditions in some circumstances, it can be a rather impractical or ineffective method in other scenarios.
 For instance, when it comes to portrait photography, a flash can be used in low light conditions with outstanding results.
 In fact, I would always recommend using a flash when taking portraits in low lighting conditions.